Yoann-M/Gulp-Sass-Bootstrap-Font-Awesome/readme.md

 Init project
 -----------------

-Add Bootstrap 3 and Font Awesome to yo project
+Add Bootstrap 3 and Font Awesome to your project

 * $ gulp init